An 18th Century Pleated Petticoat

-I’ve talked about 18th Century bedgowns here on You Sew Nice, but I haven’t yet talked about the garment one wears with a bedgown – the 18th Century pleated petticoat!
-Today the word ‘petticoat’ refers to an undergarment, but in the 18th Century, petticoats were simply the garments you wore on your lower half, and there was no particular linguistic distinction between the ones worn underneath and the ones worn on top.
-One would probably wear at least two layers of petticoat: a nice “fashion” petticoat as a top layer, and at least one underneath for fullness, for warmth, or to soften the outlines of your more structured undergarments like pocket hoops or bum rolls.
+Today the word ‘petticoat’ refers to an undergarment, but in the 18th Century, one’s petticoats were simply one’s skirts.
+One would probably wear at least two layers of petticoat: a nice “fashion” petticoat as a top layer, and at least one more underneath.
+These extra layers were worn for fullness, for warmth, or to soften the outlines of more structured undergarments like pocket hoops or bum rolls.

 18th century petticoats were were formed from two rectangles of fabric, pleated and sewn together at the sides, with tapes on each half that tie around your waist.
 Petticoats sewn to be worn over large 18th century skirt supports might be shaped at the waistline to ensure a level hem, but in it’s basic form, the pleated petticoat has no shaping at all.
 It wastes no fabric, is simple to sew, is size adjustable and is also remarkably flattering to wear!